-Cynthia Hoffman, LMFT is a psychotherapist in private practice and founder of the therapy Practice You Rule Therapy Inc. She has been practicing and teaching Harm Reduction Psychotherapy in the San Francisco Bay Area for over 21 years in both private practice and agency settings.
+Cynthia Hoffman, MFT is a psychotherapist in private practice.
+She has been practicing and teaching Harm Reduction Psychotherapy in San Francisco for over 16 years in both private practice and agency settings.
 She runs Harm Reduction Therapy Groups in private practice as well as seeing individuals and couples.
 She provides clinical supervision and training in various agency settings.
-She also runs Harm Reduction Study/Consultation Groups for clinicians.
+She also runs Harm Reduction Study/Consultation Groups for clinicians